Autism (ASD) Assessment Services & Multisensory Learning Support in Earlwood

 Fostering Encouragement and Nurturing in Autism Learning Support

-At Neurosensory, we assist students in navigating the challenges that education and schooling may pose for individuals with ASD, especially in areas such as organisation, disruptions to routine, varying expectations, and comprehending teacher instructions.
-Our multisensory approach facilitates the connection of abstract concepts to tangible and visual models.
+At Neurosensory, we help students deal with the challenges that education and schooling may present for people with ASD, particularly when it comes to things like organisation, breaks in routine, differing expectations, and understanding what their teachers may be saying.
+The multisensory approach helps link abstract concepts to tangible and visual models.

 This is especially important for people who struggle with processing the nuances of language as many of those with autism do.
 The goal of the Neurosensory team is to empower students of all ages to build learning and study habits that serve them all through life – not just at school, as they can assist with social abilities, too.